eccs-reengineering/280ZX-Turbo-ECCS/README.md

 ##### Hitachi HD46506 ADU (Analog Data Acquisition Unit)

+Software uses addresses from 0080 to 009F
+MCU A7 high

 I haven't been able to find any information about this chip other than it is an IO extender.

 It has data lines and address lines linked to the MCU.

 Inputs like the CHTS and AFM go directly into this unit as 0-5v signals, its a reasonable assumption to say they're translated into a linear 0-255 value by the ADC.

 ##### Hitachi HN25089 DIP-24